angular-gantt/angular-gantt/docs/configuration/api.md

     Get the actual width of the columns.

+- **api.columns.getColumnsWidthToFit()**

+    Get the width of the columns that would fit the gantt available width.

 - **api.columns.refresh()**

     Refresh columns and current date.
 It will also apply filters, and may be required if you use